 METAL NEXUS: In a scene that is rapidly developing and moulding, do your shape your requirements and all the ingredients accordingly before executing stuff like tours, bookings, promotion, artist signing etc., keeping in mind the current nature of the scene?

 Harsha: “Absolutely!
 It’s pretty much like launching a new product in the market.
 A lot of things like budget, logistics, terms and conditions are all met and understood well beforehand.
+Of course for the processes such as marketing, they are done well in advance.
+There’s a lot of strategies to consider, like flyers or Essex SEO services.
+Each one’s good for something and you have to figure out what’s going to be good.
+SEO stuff can help make us more visible to people searching for a good time.
+Flyers around all the music hotspots do the same but it can help get those people who aren’t on the internet all the time.
+Some other digital marketing such as spreading the tour dates via something like sms marketing companies, could be useful as well.
+It’s just like any other business, a lot of planning has to go into every minute detail.
 So far, I have done shows comprising only Metal bands but I aspire to do this with Rock bands as well; though it looks more expensive with numbers, it’s not impossible.“

 METAL NEXUS: Given the fact that you surely are passionate and love what you do, how long do you think you will keep doing what you do?

 Harsha: “I have a regular day job working as an IT guy post my completion of my Aerospace Engineering.
 Nothing related to what I studied but I will continue with my Masters soon but does that mean I will stop doing any of this?
 No. At least, I will carry on as long as I can, practically speaking.
+At the end of the day, we all need money to live happily, so I will carry on doing this until I decide that I need more money.
+I have heard that some people make more money for themselves by trading cryptocurrencies, like Bitcoin.
+Apparently, they use automatic trading bots to make sure they trade their Bitcoin for the best amounts daily.
+I have been thinking of doing that alongside my current jobs, it could make me quite a bit more money.
+Perhaps I’ll read the review at https://learnbonds.com/bitcoin-digital.
 Of course, I yearn for holidays which I will take up this summer haha!
 I think it’s all about priorities and scheduling things right.
-I think anyone can do this, considering I am a lazy fuck.“
+I think anyone can do this, considering I am lazy.“

 METAL NEXUS: What attracts you the most in a band in order to decide to sign one under your management label?